primus/deumdify/README.md

 This module is a [Browserify](http://browserify.org/) plugin that will expose a standalone bundle as a property of the global object omitting AMD and CommonJS support.
-The reason for this plugin is that Browserify does not give the ability to generate a standalone bundle without an UMD wrapper.
+The reason for this plugin is that Browserify does not give the ability to generate a standalone bundle without a UMD wrapper.

 ## Install